Fior di Latte for Pizza

 One of these qualities is the milk not being pasteurized.
 Since pasteurization removes the fatty features found in milk, it renders the milk less than for its intended purpose.

-However, if this is the only milk available to you, then it is possible to make a fior di latte from it; do not expect all the attributes to be present.
+However, if this is the only milk available to you, it is possible to make a Fior di latte from it; do not expect all the attributes to be present.

 Can You Freeze Fior Di Latte?

 The best way to store Fior di latte homemade or a pack bought from the store is to freeze it.

 Therefore, the answer to this question is yes; you can freeze your Fior di latte.
 However, this is only applicable in two cases.

 One, when you bring home excess cheese than intended from the market and want to keep it for future use, and two, when it is freshly made at home, you don’t need the extra in more than five days.

 The reason is that once you defrost it for the first time, it is not advisable to freeze it again.

 Additionally, once defrosted, the timeline to use it decreases from the three weeks it’s suitable for when frozen to a couple of days.

 What Is the Difference Between Fior Di Latte and Mozzarella?